ppj567/WSVOG_Causal_Intervention/README.md

-# Weakly-Supervised Video Object Grounding via Causal Intervention
+# WSVOG via Causal Intervention

-This is the official implementation of "Weakly-Supervised Video Object Grounding via Causal Intervention".
+We have uploaded the core code of our submitted paper for peer review.

-The core code will be updated soon.
+The rest code as well as the running instruction will be updated soon.